 It is obvious that waste incineration is linked with the problem of solid, liquid, and gaseous materials containing high concentrations of toxic substances.
 This is further connected with the risk of their releases into the environment, which may take place both by means of gasses formed during the incineration, and during handling of solid residues of incineration and waste waters.

 Probably the most often discussed and the most controversial problem concerning releases of toxic substances from incinerators is connected with polychloridnated dibenzo-p-dioxins (PCDDs) and dibenzofurans (PCDFs), in short called also dioxins.
 These organic substances of chlorine are highly toxic, and show the ability of bioaccumulation.6 Because of their properties, both PCDDs and PCDFs were incorporated into the list of substances regulated by the Stockholm Convention on Persistent Organic Pollutants (POPs).
 In addition to chlorinated dioxins, also brominated and fluorinated dioxins are produced during municipal waste incineration.
-Although large part of PCDD/Fs in gaseous emissions is captured by filters in up-to-date incinerators, the problem of other groups of organic substances in their emissions has not been solved fully.
+Although PCDD/Fs in gaseous emissions are captured by filters in up-to-date incinerators, the problem of further groups of organic substances in their emissions has not been solved fully.
 Moreover, high dioxin concentrations are present in residues from flue gas treatment.
 Other problematic POPs accumulate in them, too.7

 Further problematic substances, releases of which may take place in connection with waste incineration, are heavy metals that cannot be decomposed through incineration.
 This group includes lead, cuprum, mercury, cadmium, nickel, zinc, and further elements.
 Their ability to escape into the environment depends on the incineration conditions.
 Certain heavy metals (cadmium, mercury, chromium, lead) may be strong toxic substances as such, or may form hazardous organic substances.
-Others (copper, nickel) may contribute to dioxin creation in flue gases.
-At present, the technology of gaseous emission filters can be so advanced that the major part of heavy metals may be captured and they are subsequently present in solid incineration residues.
+Others (cuprum, nickel) may contribute to dioxin production in flue gases.
+At present, the technology of gaseous emission filters is so advanced that the major part of heavy metals may be captured and they are subsequently present in solid incineration residues.
 The only exception is mercury, due to its high volatility, which is usually released into the air.
 Heavy metals mostly remain in solid incineration residues that are used for concrete production sometimes.
 In this connection, an often discussed issue is the possibility of their long-term releases from this widely used building material, possibly endangering health and environment.

 Further substances are released into the air in the form of gases during incineration, too.
 From them, there have to be mentioned at least inorganic acid gases, such as, for example, hydrogen chloride, hydrogen fluoride, hydrogen bromide, sulphur and nitrogen oxides, etc., showing, among others, impact on development of respiratory problems.
 Together with gaseous emissions, incinerators release also certain amount of ultrafine solid particles (nanoparticles; PM10 and PM2.5) that may cause respiratory and cardiovascular diseases, cancer, asthma, and further problems.
 Because of their small size, it is very difficult to capture nanoparticles by filters, and even to monitor them.
 They are not captured even by such a fine filter as human lungs, and, because, of that, they penetrate into the core of the respiratory system.